TemiTayo2304/Car-Price-Prediction-Report/README.md

 **UNDERSTANDING DATA STRUCTURE**

-The dataset has a sample size of 250 was gotten from Kaggle, containing 13 numerical and 10 categorical car attributes.
+The dataset has a sample size of 250, containing 13 numerical and 10 categorical car attributes.

 **DATA CLEANING AND EXPLORATION**